swetha23013979/genai-lcel-expressions/README.md

 ### PROBLEM STATEMENT:

 ### DESIGN STEPS:

-#### STEP 1: Setup API and Environment: Load environment variables using dotenv and set openai.api_key from the local environment.

-#### STEP 2: Create Prompt and Model: Use LangChain to define a ChatPromptTemplate and initialize ChatOpenAI for text generation.

-#### STEP 3: Build a Retrieval System: Store predefined texts in DocArrayInMemorySearch with OpenAIEmbeddings and create a retriever.

-#### STEP 4: Define Question-Answering Chain: Use RunnableMap to fetch relevant documents and pass them to a chat model for responses.

-#### STEP 5: Invoke the Chain: Run chain.invoke() with a question to retrieve context-based answers using the LangChain pipeline.
+#### STEP 1:
+Import required libraries and add the API key for OPENAI.

+### STEP 2:
+Choose the components: a prompt, a model, and an output parser.

+### STEP 3:
+Create a simple or complex chain using these components.

+#### STEP 4:
+Provide input values and run the chain.

+### STEP 5:
+Print the output.

 ### PROGRAM:

-Simple Chain
+SIMPLE CHAIN
 ```
 import os
 import openai